gatsbyjs/gatsby/packages/gatsby-plugin-mdx/README.md

 By default, this configuration will allow you to automatically create pages with `.mdx` files in `src/pages` and will process any Gatsby nodes with Markdown media types into MDX content.

+**Please Note:**

-Note that `gatsby-plugin-mdx` requires `gatsby-source-filesystem` to be present and configured to process local markdown files in order to generate the resulting Gatsby nodes.
+- `gatsby-plugin-mdx` requires `gatsby-source-filesystem` to be present and configured to process local markdown files in order to generate the resulting Gatsby nodes.
+- MDX syntax differs from Markdown as it only supports [CommonMark](https://commonmark.org/) by default.
+Nonstandard markdown features like [GitHub flavored markdown (GFM)](https://mdxjs.com/guides/gfm/) can be enabled with plugins (see [`mdxOptions` instructions](#mdxoptions)).
+- Certain features like HTML syntax doesn't work in MDX.
+Read the ["What is MDX?" guide](https://mdxjs.com/docs/what-is-mdx/#markdown) to learn more.

 To automatically create pages from MDX files outside of `src/pages` you'll need to configure `gatsby-plugin-page-creator` and `gatsby-source-filesystem` to point to this folder of files.